 It was an inspiration to work with Intercity to bring Speedwell to life.
 The design was elegantly executed and Intercity were always ready to go with the flow of our ever shifting sands - to improvise with us and to bring their design skills as a means to best communicate our ideas to the public.
 We’re always looking for opportunities to work together again.

 The main installation used clusters of 17 LED lights for every dot of the typeface.
-To continue the project beyond this initial installation, we were commissioned to create a smaller version of the typeface that could be quickly built of individual lights on metal grids, to create statements of protests quickly and on location.
+To continue the project beyond this initial installation, we were commissioned to create a smaller version of the typeface that could be quickly built of individual lights on metal grids, to create statements of protest quickly and on location.
 The first use of this system was protesting the G7 summit in Cornwall.